Bob Clampett: Legacy

 Since 1984, The Bob Clampett Humanitarian Award has been given each year at the Eisner Awards.
 Recipients of the award include June Foray, Jack Kirby, Sergio Aragonés, Patrick McDonnell, Maggie Thompson, Ray Bradbury and Mark Evanier.

 Clampett's Tin Pan Alley Cats (1943) was chosen by the Library of Congress as a "prime example of the music and mores of our times" and a print was buried in a time capsule in Washington, D.C., so future generations might see it.
 Porky in Wackyland (1938) was inducted into the National Film Registry of the Library of Congress in 2000, deemed "culturally, historically, or aesthetically significant."

 Animator John Kricfalusi, best known for being the creator of Nickelodeon's The Ren & Stimpy Show, got to know Clampett in his later years and has reflected on those times as inspirational.
 Kricfalusi cited Clampett as his favorite animator and Clampett's The Great Piggy Bank Robbery (1946) as his favorite cartoon: "I saw this thing and it completely changed my life, I thought it was the greatest thing I'd ever seen, and I still think it is."

 Animation historian Leonard Maltin has called Clampett's cartoons "unmistakable".
 Milton Gray believes that Schlesinger put Clampett in charge of the black and white cartoon division in order to save it, and many historians have singled out a scene in Porky's Duck Hunt, in which Daffy exits, as a defining Clampett moment.
 Maltin called it "a level of wackiness few moviegoers had ever seen".

 Historian Charles Solomon noted a rubbery, flexible animation quality visible in all Clampett's shorts, and Maltin noted an "energetic, comic anarchy".
 While Clampett's cartoons were not as well known in the latter half of the 20th century because television syndicators only had the rights to the post-1948 Warner cartoons, his creations have increased in notoriety and acclaim in recent decades.

 Martha Sigall recalled Clampett as "an enthusiastic and fun type of guy".
 She describes him as consistently nice to her and very generous when it came to gifts or donations to a cause.
 She had left the Termite Terrace in 1943 and did not meet Clampett again until 1960.
 She did, however, hear from people whom Clampett helped break into the animation business and/or mentored.

 Clampett is survived by his three children, who preserve his work.
 They are Robert Clampett Jr., who worked for his father as a puppeteer at Bob Clampett Productions; Ruth Clampett, an author of several books, including a book about an animated couple (she also founded Clampett Studio collections after her father's death); and Cheri Clampett, a therapeutic yoga specialist.

+The Clampett family auctioned off Bob Clampett's extensive collection of memorabilia in March 2025.